 Only after the Judging Panel has made their decisions will the invitations go out to make this film.
 The film editor, who compiles these films into an edited loop, acts as the Judge for this Award.
 No prior notice will be given of success in this Award category.

 Good luck with your entries!
-Any questions - don't hesitate to contact the Awards Office - see the "Helpline", including the 10 Top Tips to write a winning entry, FAQS and the judging process
+Here's a link to the Entry Form Any questions - don't hesitate to contact the Awards Office - see the "Helpline", including the 10 Top Tips to write a winning entry, FAQS and the judging process